Can I Insure a Car That Is Not In My Name?

 Ask to Get Added to the Vehicle Owner’s Insurance Policy

-If you’re trying to get coverage for a vehicle you do not own, then there’s another way: ask to get added to the vehicle owner’s insurance policy.
+If you’re trying to get coverage for a vehicle you do not own, there’s another way: ask to get added to the vehicle owner’s insurance policy.

 Most insurance policies allow you to easily list multiple drivers.
 In fact, most insurance policies require you to list the names of any family members or roommates living at your address who could drive your vehicle.
 You may also be required to list any friends who drive your vehicle frequently.

 The car insurance company may check your driving record.
-If you are a high-risk driver, then your friend’s car insurance premiums could rise significantly by having you listed as a named driver.
+If you are a high-risk driver, your friend’s car insurance premiums could rise significantly by having you listed as a named driver.

 What Happens If I Get Into an Accident in a Vehicle I Do Not Own?